Anushwar/2FA/README.md

 python manage.py runserver
 ```

+Make sure to add a superuser before starting your app by running :
+`python manage.py createsuperuser`

 In your browser open `localhost:8000/account/login`

-(If you do no have pipenv installed, install it into your system by running `pip install pipenv` )

 ### Note :
 To add new users, go to  `http://localhost:8000/admin`